 Dr Anastasia Tataryn joined the University of Liverpool as Lecturer in Law in September 2015.
-She previously has held positions at the School of Law Birkbeck College, University of London and the Warwick Law School, University of Warwick, and taught as an external lecturer in Law and Political Theory at the University of Leicester.
+She previously has held positions at the School of Law Birkbeck College, University of London and the Warwick Law School, University of Warwick.

 Anastasia holds degrees from the University of Saskatchewan, Canada (2004), York University Canada (MA, 2008), Osgoode Hall Law School, Canada (LLM with specialisation in Immigration Law, 2009, funded by SSHRC) and the School of Law Birkbeck College, University of London (PhD Law, 2015, funded by SSHRC).
 She has presented her work in various conferences and workshops throughout the UK, Europe and North America.